ai-tools-for-thought/workshop/index.md

 **Body:**
 - Corresponding author name
 - Corresponding author institution
-- Short bio from each author on a submission.
-The bio should focuse on relevant background and interest for the workshop (max 150 words per bio).
+- Short personal statement from each author on a submission.
+The statement should focus on relevant background, motivations, and interests for the workshop (max 150 words per statement).
 - Submission title
 - Submission keywords
 - Submission links (if applicable)
 - Attach a paper that is 2-4 pages in length, formatted according to the instructions above, in either PDF or DOCX file format.

 Workshop participants will be selected through a review process.
 Submissions will be reviewed by at least two members of the workshop’s organizing committee ([ACM category: Reviewed](https://www.acm.org/publications/policies/pre-publication-evaluation)).
 Submissions will be reviewed based on relevance to the workshop theme of "Understanding, Protecting, and Augmenting Human Cognition with Generative AI" as well as quality and diversity.
+A subset of submissions will be selected for a lightning talk and panel discussion.

 At least one author of each accepted paper must register for and attend the workshop.
 Note that, unlike in previous years, if you are **only** attending a workshop, there is no need to additionally register for the CHI conference.
 Registration for the conference is required if you are attending any other sessions.